Explore our summer recreation programs! Registration begins May 5.

 Recreation & Activities Outdoor Spaces & Activities Disc Golf

 Disc golf is played much like golf.
-Instead of a ball and clubs, though, players use a flying disc or Frisbee®.
-The sport was formalized in the 1970s and shares with golf the object of completing each hole in the fewest strokes (or, in the case of disc golf, fewest throws).
+Instead of a ball and clubs, players use a flying disc or Frisbee®.
+The sport was formalized in the 1970s and, like golf, the object of the game is completing each hole in the fewest strokes (or, in the case of disc golf, fewest throws).

 A golf disc is thrown from a tee area to a target, which is the “hole.”
-The hole can be one of a number of disc golf targets; the most common is an elevated metal basket.
-As a player progresses down the fairway, he or she must make each consecutive throw from the spot where the previous throw landed.
-The trees, shrubs, and terrain changes located in and around the fairways provide challenging obstacles for the golfer.
-Finally, the “putt” lands in the basket and the hole is completed.
+The hole can be one of a number of disc golf targets, though the most common is an elevated metal basket.
+As players progress down the fairway, they must make each consecutive throw from the spot where the previous throw landed.
+The trees, shrubs and terrain changes located in and around the fairways provide challenging obstacles for the golfer.
+Finally, the “putt” lands in the basket to complete the hole.

 To play each hole in the fewest throws (strokes) possible.
 The player with the lowest total strokes for the course wins.